•

 Scholarly Essays

-Scholarly essays address important issues related to institutional ethnography, including critiques of existing ideas, practices, or frameworks.
-Essays are evaluated based on:
+Scholarly essays address important issues related to institutional ethnography, including critiques of existing ideas, practices, frameworks, or theoretical approaches.

-- Significance of the topic
+• Significance of the topic.

-- Logical development of the argument
+• Logical development of the argument.

 Scholarly essays undergo double-blind peer review.